cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CODIP-EN.md

 # Context

-CS Group responsabilities for Constellation Optical 3D CO3D Image Processing are as follows:
+CS Group responsabilities for 3D CO3D Image Processing Optical Constellation are as follows:
 * Design, Development, Integration and Maintenance,

 ![Main Picture](Project-CNES-CODIP-EN pict 1.png)

 The features are as follows:
-* Implementation of an operational processing chain in micro-services, orchestrated in the cloud via Zeebe.
+* Implementation of an operational treatment chain in micro-service, orchestrated in the cloud via Zeebe.
-* 2D and 3D production (3D stereo reconstruction)
+* 2D and 3D production (stereo 3D reconstruction)
-* CODIP deployed in several operational centers, particularly on the cloud.
+* CODIP deployed in several operational centers, notably on the cloud.

 # Project implementation

 The project objectives are as follows:
 * Development for the CO3D constellation of the CODIP image processing chain: CO3D Image Processing
-* Combined application of the agile Scrum method and the DevOps approach
+* Combined application of the Agile Scrum method and the DevOps approach

 The processes for carrying out the project are:
-* Agile Scrum method
+* Agile scrum method
-* Continuous cloud deployment
+* Continuous deployment on the cloud

 # Technical characteristics

 The solution key points are as follows:
-* Algorithmic blocks of the chain divided into Dockerized micro-services
+* Algorithmic blocks of the chain cut into dockerized micro-service
-*     Service layer in Python
+*     Python service layer
-*     C++ Binding for algo processing binaries
+*     Binding C ++ for Algo treatments
 * Data exchange via S3 storage
-* Service orchestration with Zeebe
+* Services orchestration with Zeebe
-* Strong scalability via cloud deployment
+* Strong scalability via the cloud deployment

 ![Archi Picture](Project-CNES-CODIP-EN pict 2.png)